WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Format: Hardback

-Publisher's Status: Forthcoming
+Publisher's Status: Active

 Introduction.
 PART I: The Distinction between Act and Omission: Rationales and Classifications 1.
 The Skeptical Theory 2.
 The Moral Rationales 3.
 The Legal Rationales 4.
 The Autonomy-Based Theory.
 PART II: The Judicial Stance and the Implications of Various Rationales for Practical Questions Regarding the Act vs. Omission Distinction 5.
 The Judicial Standpoint Regarding the Definition of Acts and Omissions 6.
 Types of Duties that Can Serve as a Basis for Criminal Liability in Omissions 7.
 Differences in the Level of Punishment between Acts and Omissions 8.
 Distinguishing between Result and Conduct Crimes 9.
 Distinguishing between Active and Passive Euthanasia.
 Summary and Future Outlook

-Roni Rosenberg is a senior lecturer at the Law Faculty of Ono Academic College, Israel.
+Roni Rosenberg is a Senior Lecturer at the Law Faculty of Ono Academic College, Israel.
 His field of research is the philosophy of substantive criminal law and the relationship between ethics and criminal jurisprudence.

 Reviews for Act and Omission in Criminal Law: Autonomy, Morality and Applications to Euthanasia